 5. Controlling Behaviour:

-Sometimes when parents exert an extra amount of control in children’s life, stifling their ability to grow, they also end up not encouraging good behavior.
+Sometimes when parents exert an extra amount of control in children’s life, stifling their ability to grow, they also end up not encouraging good behaviour.
 This kind of control can lead to self-doubt in children when it comes to their abilities and also creates trust issues.

-Parents often end up putting pressure on their kids to perform and when that pressure becomes excessive, it leads to dysfunctional behavior in them.
+Parents often end up putting pressure on their kids to perform and when that pressure becomes excessive, it leads to dysfunctional behaviour in them.
 Fear of failure is triggered and the children intend to grow up to be perfectionists.

 Children growing up in a dysfunctional family are constantly criticized for their abilities or lack of them and are berated for all their actions.
 Parents are often condescending, patronizing and mean instilling a sense of helplessness and lack of belief in the child leading to low self-esteem.

-8. Lack of Independence and Privacy:
+8. Lack of independence and privacy: